AlanDelineo/churchhouse/README.md

 ```

 ## Bug reports, feature requests, etc

-This is an ongoing project and I welcome contributions.
-Feel free to submit a PR.

 If you need any help with setting up Netlify CMS, you can reach out to the Netlify team in the [Netlify CMS Gitter](https://gitter.im/netlify/netlifycms).